Stocks, U.S. yields climb after Democrats win control of the Senate

 “Once (Treasury yields) start to move, as they did yesterday, it wasn’t a big move but it was in the right direction, that is the direction of the future,” said Joseph Trevisani, senior analyst at FXStreet.com.

-Oil prices touched their highest since late February on a fall in U.S. stockpiles and in the wake of a pledge by Saudi Arabia to cut output by more than expected.
+Oil prices touched their highest since late February as markets remained focused on Saudi Arabia’s unexpected pledge to deepen its oil cuts.

-Reporting by Rodrigo Campos; additional reporting by Tom Wilson and Noah Browning in London, Devik Jain and Medha Singh in Bengaluru, Chuck Mikolajczak in New York and Karen Pierog in Chicago; Editing by Alistair Bell and Nick Zieminski
+Reporting by Rodrigo Campos; additional reporting by Tom Wilson and Noah Browning in London, Laura Sanicola, Herbert Lash and Chuck Mikolajczak in New York and Karen Pierog in Chicago; Editing by Alistair Bell, Nick Zieminski and Dan Grebler

 Our Standards: The Thomson Reuters Trust Principles.